-Step Action

-7 Identify FTB children in the family with parental income in common with the AIC student.

-Work out the maximum rate of FTB Part A available to a parent in respect of relevant siblings of the AIC student.

-Note: This only needs to be calculated for one parent in a couple as the same total rate is produced for both parents.

-For most families the maximum rate of FTB Part A is the sum of the following components of FTB Part A available to the family, taking into account the shared care rate provisions, and before the operation of the maximum rate family income test:

-- the standard rate of FTB Part A for each child, - FTB Part A supplement for each child (if parental income is under \$80,000), - the annual amount of Energy Supplement for each child, - the newborn supplement for each eligible child, - Multiple Birth Allowance, - Rent Assistance.
+Step Action 7 Identify FTB children in the family with parental income in common with the AIC student (including the AIC student if they are themselves an FTB child).
+Work out the maximum rate of FTB Part A available to a parent in respect of relevant siblings of the AIC student (including the AIC student if they are themselves an FTB child).
+Note : This only needs to be calculated for one parent in a couple as the same total rate is produced for both parents.
+For most families the maximum rate of FTB Part A is the sum of the following components of FTB Part A available to the family, taking into account the shared care rate provisions, and before the operation of the maximum rate family income test: the standard rate of FTB Part A for each child, FTB Part A supplement for each child (if parental income is under \$80,000), the annual amount of Energy Supplement for each child, the newborn supplement for each eligible child, Multiple Birth Allowance, Rent Assistance.
 Where the only relevant sibling is a regular care child the only component of FTB Part A included in the maximum rate of FTB Part A is the rate of Rent Assistance available to the family prior to the operation of the income test.
 Multiply the maximum rate of FTB Part A by 14/365.
-This is the maximum fortnightly payment rate of FTB Part A.
+This is the maximum fortnightly payment rate of FTB Part A .
 Note: It is calculated once, regardless of how many relevant siblings there are, and then applied when working out the parental income test reduction for each AIC student with parental income in common with those siblings.

-Add together AIC student's maximum fortnightly payment rate of Additional Boarding Allowance and the amounts at step 6 and step 7.
+8 Add together AIC student's maximum fortnightly payment rate of Additional Boarding Allowance and the amounts at step 6 and step 7.
 This is the pooled maximum fortnightly payment rate for all people who have parental income in common (the family pool).

-- 9 Divide the AIC student's maximum fortnightly payment rate of Additional Boarding Allowance by the pooled maximum fortnightly payment rate (from Step 8). - Multiply the total fortnightly parental reduction amount (from Step 4) by the fraction calculated in Step 9.

-This is the Parental Income Test Result for the AIC student to be used in the table 6.0.3 Calculating the Reduction for Parental Income.
+9 Divide the AIC student's maximum fortnightly payment rate of Additional Boarding Allowance by the pooled maximum fortnightly payment rate (from Step 8).
+10 Multiply the total fortnightly parental reduction amount (from Step 4) by the fraction calculated in Step 9.
+This is the Parental Income Test reduction amount to be used in step 3 in the previous table (6.4.1 Parental Income Calculation).